NREL/HydroChrono/tests/regression/README_CMake_Structure.md

 ### Test Labels
 - Use consistent labeling for easy filtering
-- `verification` label is reserved for new framework tests
+- `regression` label is reserved for new framework tests
 - `demos` label is used for legacy tests

 ### File Organization
-- Verification tests use centralized reference data in `tests/verification/reference_data/`
+- Regression tests use centralized reference data in `tests/regression/reference_data/`
 - Legacy tests use reference data in their respective demo directories
 - Test executables are built in separate directories to avoid conflicts